QuestionnaireAnswer the following questions:

 This really highlights the dent those occasional coffees and magazines make in your spending.

-For example, it may make you think more seriously about buying a daily £2.50 coffee and 80p bottled water when you consider that just one coffee and a bottle of water every week day will cost you about £860 a year.
+For example, it may make you think more seriously about buying a daily £3 coffee and £1 bottled water when you consider that just one coffee and a bottle of water every weekday will cost you over £1000 a year.

 Once you have done a comprehensive budget, check your bank balance regularly.
 The easiest way to do this is with online banking or by using text alerts.

 You may well be entitled to extra income through in-work benefits and other schemes.
-The Government currently estimates that up to a million people are eligible for, but don’t claim, Tax Credits and other benefits.
-One of them could be you.
+The Government currently estimates that up to a million people are eligible for, but don’t claim, Universal Credit and other benefits.

-Check the Turn2Us website to see if there may be additional money that you are not currently claiming.
-Or use the calculator to get a personal overview of any other benefits you might be missing out on.
+Use the Turn2us calculator to get a personal overview of any other benefits you might be missing out on.

 Working optimum hours